 What I love about this recipe is just how versatile it is!
 Leftovers are great in a sandwich or over a salad, and even sliced up on a pizza!

 What is chicken schnitzel made from?

 Honestly, this recipe calls for very basic ingredients.
 Besides the chicken, eggs, and a few pantry staples, there isn’t much else that goes into it.
 Here is what you’ll need:

-- Flour.
-Dredging chicken fillets in flour help get rid of any extra moisture and achieve crispy results.
+- All-purpose flour.
+Dredging chicken fillets in flour helps get rid of any extra moisture and achieve crispy results.
 Flour also helps the egg mixture adhere to the chicken.

 - Eggs.
 Dipping the chicken in beaten eggs ensures that the breadcrumbs don’t fall off.